Million-dollar donor's long wait for sports centre almost over

 “I’ll feel better when I see it actually has happened to be perfectly honest, and I’ll be more excited when I see the [construction contract] stamp on paper.”

-Fowler from the Ministry of Education said the project has raised $8.5 million to date.
+Fowler from the Ministry of Education said the project had raised $8.5m so far.

-“This includes a $3 million investment from MPDC, $2 million allocation of funds by the Ministry of Education, $500,000 from Trust Waikato, with the balance being donated by members of the community,” he said.
+“This includes a $3m investment from MPDC, $2m allocation of funds by the Ministry of Education, $500,000 from Trust Waikato, with the balance being donated by members of the community,” he said.

 “The Ministry of Education funding remains subject to the project achieving key milestones.”

-The Te Whare Whakapakari/Matamata Indoor Sports and Recreation Hub will be located at Matamata College with its entrance off Station Road.
+The Te Whare Whakapakari/Matamata Indoor Sports and Recreation Hub will be located at Matamata College with its entrance off Station Rd.

-For more information on the project and fundraising progress, visit the Matamata Futures Trust website here.
+For more information on the project and fundraising progress, go to the Matamata Futures Trust website.

 Malisha Kumar is a multimedia journalist based in Hamilton.
 She joined the Waikato Herald in 2023 after working for Radio 1XX in Whakatāne.